buyfuturetoday/develvm/containers/haproxy/README.md

 2. The stats logins also needs to be updated in haproxy.cfg, see `stats auth admin:password`.
 3. Build: `docker build --rm .`
 4. Run: `docker run -d -p 80:80 [IMAGE ID]`

+The amount of logging is controlled by: `log 127.0.0.1 local0 debug` in haproxy.cfg